pykale/transparentML/_sources/index.md

 Learners from diverse backgrounds, preferably with knowledge and skills of basic mathematics (particularly probability and linear algebra) and Python programming for machine learning.

-## Course outline and structure (subject to change)
+## How to go through the course

-This course is organized as a [Jupyter Book](https://jupyterbook.org/) consisting of 10 chapters, plus prerequisites.
+The course is designed to be self-paced and self-directed.
+The course materials are organised into a [Jupyter Book](https://jupyterbook.org/) consisting of 10 chapters, plus prerequisites.
 Each chapter has a number of sections.
-Each section should take no more than 30 minutes to complete, ending with an exercise.
+Each section is a self-contained unit of learning and should take no more than 30 minutes to complete, ending with an exercise.
 Each chapter will have a quiz for assessment.
+For each chapter, we suggest you to go through the materials of each section in the browse (html) first and then launch (via <i class="fas fa-rocket"></i>) the corresponding Jupyter notebook to run the code and complete the exercises. _Optional: You can also download the Jupyter notebooks and [run them locally on your machine](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html) after [installation](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/install.html)._

+The course is designed to be completed in 40 hours, but you can take as long as you need to complete the course.

+## Course outline and structure (subject to change)

 - Prerequisites: Basic mathematics and Python programming for machine learning
 - Chapter 1: [System and Process] Introduction to machine learning and AI transparency